Ficelloo/roblox-ace-poc-2023/README.md

 # How?

-7ap did that by patching the level indentity on the server side, this is why he can execute that on the server command bar.
+I think 7ap did that by patching the level indentity on the server side, this is why he can execute that on the server command bar.

 # Client vulnerability